keu/docs/software/pre-create-namespaces.md

 2. Save this file and name it `commander.yaml`.
 3. In the Kubernetes cluster hosting Astronomer Software, run `kubectl apply -f commander.yaml`.
-4. Repeat steps 1-3 every namespace you want to add to your pool.
+4. Repeat steps 1-3 for every namespace you want to add to your pool.

-## Step 2: Configure Astronomer Software
+## Step 2: Configure a Namespace Pool in Astronomer

 To enable pre-created namespaces on Astronomer Software: